 - 1. The student must have a minimum unweighted grade point average (GPA) of 3.0., and have written authorization on the Application for Early College from their high school counselor and/or high school principal. - 2.
-Must have completed six semesters of high school credit, a minimum of eighteen (18) credits, including studies undertaken in the ninth grade, enroll in courses that meet the requirements for an associate degree, and when necessary, students must also enroll in DE courses that also meet high school graduation requirements. - Achieve a qualifying score on the SAT, ACT, FCAT or PERT by the published deadlines.
+Must have completed a minimum of eighteen (18) credits, to include 2 English, 2 Math (Algebra/Geometry or higher) courses, including studies undertaken in the ninth grade, enroll in courses that meet the requirements for an associate degree, and when necessary, students must also enroll in DE courses that also meet high school graduation requirements. - 3.
+Achieve a qualifying score on the SAT, ACT, FCAT or PERT by the published deadlines.
 Test scores are valid for 2 years from the date of testing. - 4.
 Students must maintain a high school GPA of 3.0 (unweighted) to remain eligible for the Early Admission Program. - 5.
 Students must earn a "C" or better in all attempted dual enrollment classes in order to remain eligible for the program. - 6.
 The student must meet all Early College published deadlines. - 7.
 The student must satisfy any course prerequisites as required by the current SCF catalog.